 Reproduction: Bluefish spawn between June and August.
 Spawning occurs primarily offshore, over the continental shelf when water temperatures warm to between 64 and 72 degrees.
 After hatching, the larvae move towards surface waters and are swept along the continental shelf by different current current.
 Most females produce about 1,000,000 eggs per year.

-Bluefish can be easily caught either from a boat or on shore.
+Bluefish fishing can be easily be done from a boat or on shore.
 Wire leaders are a essential to successfully catching these fish, their razor sharp teeth are capable of cutting even 80lb Fluorocarbon leaders.
 Anglers use a variety of plugs, sand eel type jigs, squid or mackerel like lures when casting or trolling.
 Pogies (bunker), mackerel or eels are the preferred live baits.
 When these are not available, many types of cut bait also work.